-- 1. Maternity care provided by a non-network provider. - 2.
-Health care professional services for maternity labor delivery in the home. - 3.
-Services from a doula. - 4.
+- 1. Maternity care provided by a non-network provider, except as described in Surprise billing protections. - 2.
+Health care professional services for maternity labor delivery in the home.

+- 3. Services from a doula. - 4.
 Childbirth and other educational classes.

-Q. Medical Related Dental
+S. Medical Related Dental